- Location: Indiana

 Smog, or ground-level ozone, is a problem throughout the country, including in Indiana.
 As a way of reducing this harmful pollutant, the state developed the Clean Air Car Check program to help ensure that your vehicle's emission controls are working efficiently.
 This, in turn, leads to cleaner air.

-If you're a resident of Clark, Floyd, Lake, or Porter counties, and if you own a passenger vehicle that's at least four years old, you will need to complete an emissions inspection every two years.
+If you're a resident of Lake or Porter counties, and if you own a passenger vehicle older than the last 4 model years, you will need to complete an emissions inspection every two years.
 (However, if your vehicle was made before 1976, you won't need to have it tested.)

 Your vehicle will need to be tested according to the year it was made.
 Even-numbered model years will be tested every other even-numbered calendar year; odd-numbered will be tested in odd-numbered years.